sysfatal/sysfatal.github.io/polyglottar-en.md

 $>
 ```

-Looks good.
+It looks good.

 Let's do some surgery.
 We are going to create a *Frankenstein* file
 with the ELF header, part of the TAR header, the TAR data (overwriting
 the CUSTOM segment) and the rest of the ELF file.
 In order to get a correct
 ELF (header and tables before the CUSTOM segment), we need to sacrifice